Whole life vs. universal life insurance

 Universal life insurance generally gives you the ability to fully customize your protection up-front and make adjustments down the road.
 It’s for those who want to be able to adapt their policy as life changes.

 There are many ways to configure your universal life policy.
-You can design your coverage to last for as little as fifteen years, for your lifetime, or somewhere in between.
+You can design your coverage to last for as little as fifteen years, for the rest of your life, or somewhere in between.
 You can adjust your premium payments as your income fluctuates and even increase or decrease your death benefit as your needs change over time.

 Related: Explore universal life insurance

-That will depend on your circumstances and desires.
-If you’re still unsure which type of policy is best for you, it can help to speak with a financial services professional about the different ways insurance products and features can be combined.
+That will depend on your needs and circumstances.
+If you are still unsure which type of policy is best for you, it can help to speak with a financial professional about the different ways insurance products and features can be combined.
 Our experienced agents can walk you through your options and help you build a strategy that is personalized to your family’s needs.

 A New York Life financial professional can help determine what’s right for you.